 His parents did not have the same physical features.
 They were small, fair skinned, fine boned people who were rather ordinary looking.
 Never did they understand why Freddie looked the way he did, but they always tried to raise him as a normal kid and tried to reassure him the best they could whenever he questioned his worth or even his existence.
 They lived in a modest home just outside of town.
 His father was a construction supervisor and would bring his son to job sites when he could, where he learned some skills of the building trades.
 Being a large and strong as he was, even as a kid, he became a welcome assistant, which consoled him from the feelings of worthlessness he sometimes had.
 Both parents were killed in a car accident when Fred was 12 and he was raised by his grandmother until she passed away when he was 18.
 The loss of his parents and his grandmother made him withdraw from interaction with others even more.
 He went on.
 Working construction whenever jobs were available, he continued a modest, lonely existence in the small home he inherited from his grandmother.

 After a few years he had saved enough money to purchase a small piece of land not too far from Duluth but still remote and isolated, at least remote enough for him.
 It was situated in a flat area, which rose above the dense pine forest that covered the hills and valleys that edged the big Lake Superior.
 His land had a mix of oak, birch and poplar hardwoods along with a scattering of mature white pine trees that edged a small clearing where the road ended.
 It was a prime piece of land he figured, and offered him the peace and seclusion he desired.
 It had once been an old lumbering camp but the buildings had rotted away leaving only bits of debris which he salvaged for some yet unforeseen future project.
 He, after all, had very few expenses and no real hobbies, no rent or house payment, just utility bills and food and gas for his truck, so saving was easy.
 He would drive to his little piece of paradise on the weekends or weekdays when he didn’t have to work constructions jobs, and spend time wandering the forest or building a small cabin or hunting and fishing.
 Sometimes he would hike to the shoreline of the big lake and scour the rocky shoreline for whatever he could scavenge.
 Eventually, a little at a time, he had finished the construction a simple one room cabin from stones he carted by hand and wheelbarrow from a nearby stream, which flowed through his property.
 Fred was glad to have learned about masonry from the guys that worked for his father.
 He purchased dimensional lumber and steel panels from the yard in Duluth for the roof.
 A small diesel generator provided the minimal amount of electricity he needed for the few power tools he used and for lighting in the cabin when he needed it.
 A small cast iron woodstove which he purchased from a fellow, who became a sort of friend to Freddie, provided heat in the cold seasons and sometimes for cooking.
 This friend owned a small general store a few miles down the main road from the turn off to Freddie’s property.
-He was a loner too, but because of his business was more sociable than Fred or Gus.
+He was a loner too, but because of his business was more sociable than Fred.
 Occasionally Freddie would fish for trout in the stream or hunt rabbits in the forest, and bring and extra he game he harvested to his friend to trade for basic supplies, coffee, beans, a few canned goods.
 It was a frugal lifestyle but he didn’t need much, just the solitude and separation from those who chose to torment him.

 The construction jobs were starting to slow as winter approached and Freddie had been spending more time at his cabin.
 It was a cool and foggy late October morning.
 He was running a little low on food supplies and he needed some more fuel for his generator, so he drove his old pickup to the general store down the road to pick up a few things.
 He hadn’t decided if he’d try to spend the winter in the cabin this year.
 He thought he would like to but he have to stock up because once the snow started flying he wouldn’t be able to drive anywhere until spring.
 As he drove pondering the decision he figured he was just going to buy the bare necessities this time and save wintering in the cabin for another year.
 After a short while, he pulled his truck into one of the few small gravel covered parking spots in front of the store.
 It was a wood sided building, situated on a high spot in a swampy area, with a few small out buildings off to the side.
 He could see his friend Bob, who owned “Bobs General Store” through the window.
 He was on the phone.
 He turned, stepped out of his truck, then walked over to the small diesel pump and filled his 6 gallon plastic gas can and set it on the ground near his truck.
 Slowly he walked up onto the small porch in front of the store and entered.